cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 applications require.

 As an example, we consider the [Argon2][argon2] family of hash functions.
-In order to implement any of this family requires the following operations:
+In order to implement any variant of this family requires the following operations:

 1. Conversion of numbers to bytes
 2. Bytestring concatenation